alf-p-steinbach/A-biggish-Cpp17-linked-lists-tutorial/README.md

 42
 -1
 ~~~

+Here the construct `+head` forms a *pointer value*.
+Another way to do this is to write `head + 0`.
+It’s done because `delete_list` takes an rvalue reference as formal argument, so that one can pass it e.g. a pointer value returned from a function.

+Originally I let `delete_list` take its argument by value, which had the same desirable property of allowing values as arguments.
+However, this then clashed with my own later expectation that it should zero out a variable passed as argument.
+So, the two cases are now separated on the principle that generally explicit = good, implicit = bad.

 In this program for an ordinary desktop system or better it’s not technically necessary to `delete` all the nodes at the end.
 The operating system, e.g. Mac OS, Linux or Windows, will reclaim the memory automatically when the process terminates.
 It will also close any open file handles and will in general do a fair general clean-up, and as long as that automatic clean-up covers what the program needs clean-up for (e.g. it doesn't cover removing temporary files) one can technically just rely on it.